 • Level 5: Level 4 plus a skim coat.
 Essential under gloss or dark paints.

-CountBricks’ nationwide data sample shows the following averages:
+CountBricks’ nationwide data shows the following averages:

 Skim coating, corner bead upgrades, and dust-control sanding discs all affect the final number.